torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 {: .hands_on}

-# Step 5: Convert your analysis history into a Galaxy workflow
+# Convert your analysis history into a Galaxy workflow

 > ### {% icon hands_on %} Hands-on: Extract workflow
 >